dice-group/contrastive_explanations/README.md

 # Contrastive Explanations for ABox Entailments

-## Project Overview

-This project implements a reasoning system for computing **contrastive ABox explanations** over OWL ontologies, inspired by the methodology presented in research paper:

-> *“Can You Tell the Difference?
-Contrastive Explanations for ABox Entailments” (KR 2025)*

-It aims to answer questions like:

-> **Why is individual `a` an instance of concept `C`, but individual `b` is not?**

----

 ## What This Code Does

 - Generates random, complex OWL class expressions over a given ontology.
 - Identifies **fact** individuals (satisfy the expression) and **foil** individuals (do not).
-- Constructs **Contrastive Explanation Problems (CEP)** by pairing a fact, a foil, and a target class.
+- Constructs **Contrastive Explanation Problems (CP)** by pairing a fact, a foil, and a target class.
 - Computes contrastive explanations:
     - `q₁` (commonality): shared assertions between fact and foil.
     - `q₂` (difference): what fact has that foil lacks.